droe/sslsplit/README.md

 ## Credits

-SSLsplit was inspired by mitm-ssl by Claes M. Nyberg and sslsniff by Moxie Marlinspike, but shares no source code with them.
+SSLsplit was inspired by `mitm-ssl` by Claes M. Nyberg and `sslsniff` by Moxie Marlinspike, but shares no source code with them.

-SSLsplit includes khash.h by Attractive Chaos.
+SSLsplit includes `khash.h` by Attractive Chaos.

 ## Contributors

-The following individuals have contributed to the SSLsplit codebase, in chronological order of first contribution, and their Github user names:
+The following individuals have contributed to the SSLsplit codebase, in chronological order of first contribution:

 -   Daniel Roethlisberger (@droe), main author
 -   Steve Wills (@swills)